-2. Methods
+2 Methods

-To accomplish these objectives, we are using several types of passive acoustic methods to record and analyze data from vocalizing Balaenoptera acutorostrata.
-We used an acoustically quiet, 25m motor-sailing vessel equipped with 2-6 element towed hydrophone arrays (effective bandwidth ~100Hz - 48kHz) to conduct localization experiments in 2009 and an acoustic-visual line-transect survey in 2010.
-Bioacousticians monitored and processed acoustic data in real-time throughout on-effort periods using various software including Ishmael, PAMGUARD and WhaletrackII.
+To accomplish these objectives, we used several types of passive acoustic methods to record and analyze data from vocalizing Balaenoptera acutorostrata.
+We used an acoustically quiet, 25-m motor-sailing vessel equipped with 2- to 6-element towed hydrophone arrays (effective bandwidth: ~100 Hz to 48 kHz) to conduct localization experiments in 2009 and an acoustic-visual line-transect survey in 2010.
+Bioacousticians monitored and processed acoustic data in real time throughout on-effort periods using various software including Ishmael, PAMGUARD, and WhaletrackII.
 In 2010, AN/SSQ-53F DIFAR sonobuoys were also used.
 Localizations of individual Balaenoptera acutorostrata were estimated using target-motion analysis techniques when possible.

-Acoustic data were simultaneously recorded from the Barking Sands Underwater Range Expansion (BSURE) test site seafloor hydrophone array that is part of the Navy's Pacific Missile Range Facility (PMRF) off the West Coast of Kauai.
-This Navy test range encompasses a large (>2000km2), deep-water area northwest of the island of Kauai and includes seventeen bottom-mounted hydrophones (effective bandwidth ~100Hz to 18kHz) that were used for this project.
-PMRF seafloor array data were post-processed using two localization methods:

-- 1) Time-of-arrival (TOA) hyperbolic localization methods (manual and automated), and: - 2) A propagation model-based time-of-arrival (PMTOA) localization method (automated).
+Acoustic data were simultaneously recorded from the Barking Sands Underwater Range Expansion (BSURE) test site seafloor hydrophone array that is part of the Navy's Pacific Missile Range Facility (PMRF) off the west coast of Kaua'i.
+This Navy test range encompasses a large (>2,000 km2), deep-water area northwest of the island of Kaua'i and includes 17 bottom-mounted hydrophones (effective bandwidth: ~100 Hz to 18 kHz) that were used for this project.
+PMRF seafloor array data were postprocessed using two localization methods: time-of-arrival (TOA) hyperbolic localization methods (manual and automated) and a propagation model-based time-of-arrival (PMTOA) localization method (automated).
 For the first method, manual techniques were initially used to identify and associate boings from the same calling animal on multiple PMRF seafloor hydrophones.
-Once associations and accurate TOA's were obtained, 2-D localizations were performed using standard hyperbolic techniques.
-Sound speed profiles (SSP) were obtained from expendable bathythermographs (XBTs) deployed each day off of the research vessel.
-For the second method (PMTOA), the upper 76om of SSP was averaged from several XBT deployments, whereas for depths below 76om, SSP's were estimated from historical data.
+Once associations and accurate TOAs were obtained, 2-dimensional (2-D) localizations were performed using standard hyperbolic techniques.
+Sound speed profiles (SSPs) were obtained from expendable bathythermographs (XBTs) deployed each day off the research vessel.
+For the second method (PMTOA), the upper 760 m of SSPs were averaged from several XBT deployments, whereas for depths below 760 m, SSPs were estimated from historical data.

 In 2009, efforts were focused on obtaining localizations from the towed hydrophone array to compare with and validate those obtained from the BSURE seafloor array.
-In 2010, efforts were focused on conducting an acoustic-visual line-transect survey of the BSURE range for estimating abundance and comparison to the seafloor hydrophone array data-set.
+In 2010, efforts were focused on conducting an acoustic-visual line-transect survey of the BSURE range for estimating abundance and comparison to the seafloor hydrophone array dataset.

-Finally, two additional sources of data were included in this study: 1) data collected using a bottom-mounted hydrophone located at the Station ALOHA Cabled Observatory (ACO) was analyzed to examine seasonal and diurnal variability, and 2) data from an acoustic-visual line-transect survey conducted in winter/spring 2006 for a large region surrounding the Mariana Islands that will be analyzed to derive abundance estimates and assess population structure from boing signal characteristics.
+Finally, two additional sources of data were included in this study: 1) data collected using a bottom-mounted hydrophone located at the Station ALOHA Cabled Observatory (ACO) were analyzed to examine seasonal and diurnal variability and 2) data from an acoustic-visual line-transect survey conducted in winter/spring 2006 for a large region surrounding the Mariana Islands that will be analyzed to derive abundance estimates and assess population structure from boing signal characteristics.

-3. Results
+3 Results

 We have completed two winter/spring field seasons (2009 and 2010) and are in the process of analyzing the acoustic data and developing automated analysis methods.
-In 2009, vessel based localization effort was conducted inside the BSURE area for 21 days between 15 March and 28 April and resulted in approximately 850km of survey effort.
-In 2010, line-transect surveys were conducted for 2.5 months from 12 March to 11 April, resulting in 13 days and over 1520km of line-transect effort.
-Over 260 hours of recordings were made for both field seasons.
+In 2009, a vessel-based localization effort was conducted inside the BSURE area for 21 days between 15 March and 28 April and resulted in ~850 km of survey effort.
+In 2010, line-transect surveys were conducted for 2.5 mo from 12 March to 11 April, resulting in 13 days and over 1,520 km of line-transect effort.
+Over 260 h of recordings were made for both field seasons.